Cascade: Token-Sharded Private LLM Inference

 Finally, we show the scalability of Cascade to larger model sizes below:

-Cascade with α=2 and no m-splits scales well to larger models, Runtimes here are averages over 100 trials for a 128-token prompt.
+Cascade with and no -splits scales well to larger models, Runtimes here are averages over 100 trials for a 128-token prompt.

 Cascade further scales well to larger models like Llama-2-13B, and generally seems to sublinearly increase in runtime with model size.
 This is because for all per-token operations in transformer blocks, there is no computational overhead in Cascade’s sharding setup relative to vanilla inference.
 All overhead comes from attention, but it is ultimately negligible compared to the heavy matrix multiplication costs present in vanilla inference.